mo-to-la/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that adds execution permission to the owner, the group owner and the other users, to the file hello Script that sets no permissions for owner and group but all permission for other users Script that gives gives 753 permission
+Scriptthat sets the mode of the file hello the same as olleh’s mode